Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Main results

 Moreover, suppose that $m > 2(q+1)$ and $m>4$, then we have the following convergence result

-\end{theorem} This result shows that the particle approximation will converge to the MV-SDE with a given rate.
+{where $X^{i}$ is the solution to \eqref{Eq:Non interacting particles} with driving Brownian motion $W^{i}$ (the same as for the $i$-th particle) in the sense of Theorem \ref{Thm:MV Monotone Existence}.} \end{theorem} This result shows that the particle approximation will converge to the MV-SDE with a given rate.
 Therefore, to establish convergence of our numerical scheme to the MV-SDE (in a strong sense), we only need to show that the discrete-time version of the particle system converges to the ``true'' particle system.